decent-im/prosody-modules/mod_client_proxy/README.markdown

 implementing client answers the IQ request, it is sent back to the component, which reverts the translation and routes the reply back to the user.

-Let us assume that user@some-domain.exmaple sends a request.
+Let us assume that user@some-domain.example sends a request.
 The proxy.domain.example component has the client_proxy module loaded and proxies to some-user@some-domain.example. some-user@some-domain.example has two resources, /a and /b.